-Coral World is proud to be accredited by the Alliance of Marine Mammal Parks and Aquariums (AMMPA).
+Coral World is Accredited by the Alliance of Marine Mammal Parks and Aquariums (AMMPA)

 “The Alliance of Marine Mammal Parks and Aquariums is an international association representing marine life parks, aquariums, zoos, research facilities, and professional organizations dedicated to the highest standards of care for marine mammals and to their conservation in the wild through public education, scientific study, and wildlife presentations.
 It was founded in 1987 and established offices near Washington, DC, in 1992, when it was formally incorporated.
 Collectively, the Alliance membership represents the greatest body of experience and knowledge about marine mammal care and husbandry.